Contributing¶

 When invoking uv and uvx commands in GitHub Actions workflows:

-uv --no-progress run --frozen -- command(notuv run --no-progress).Exceptions: Omit
+uv --no-progress run --frozen -- command(notuv run --no-progress).Exceptions: omit

---frozenforuvxwith pinned versions,uv tool install, CLI invocability tests, and local development examples.Prefer explicit flags over environment variables (
+--frozenforuvxwith pinned versions,uv tool install, CLI invocability tests, and local examples.Prefer explicit flags over environment variables (

-requires-pythonin[tool.uv]: Downstream repos whose docs or other dependency groups need newer Python can restrict a group withdependency-groups.docs = { requires-python = ">= 3.14" }, preventing uv from installing incompatible dependencies on older Python.
+requires-pythonin[tool.uv]: a group needing newer Python can be restricted withdependency-groups.docs = { requires-python = ">= 3.14" }, so uv won’t install incompatible dependencies on older Python.

 Comments and docstrings¶